influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/tools/show-diagnostics.md

 ---
-title: Using the SHOW DIAGNOSTICS statement to monitoring InfluxDB
+title: Use the SHOW DIAGNOSTICS statement to monitoring InfluxDB diagnostic information
 description: Use the SHOW DIAGNOSTICS statement to monitor InfluxDB instances.
 menu:
   platform: